2nd in a 5-part series on MBA interviews

 - Be positive and productive.
 Although the discussion might get heated, don’t raise your voice.
 Monitor yourself for aggressive body language.
 Try to understand other people’s points of view and communicate your own respectfully and constructively.

-- At the beginning of the discussion, learn the names of the people in your group.
+- Learn the names of the people in your group.
 This will help you build on someone’s point whenever possible, using their name.
 For example, “You make a great point Rahul.
 To add to that, how about we….”.
 This makes the conversation more personal and engaging and shows your ability to build on a proposal rather than push to have your own ideas front and centre.

 - It’s fine to play devil’s advocate.
 In some cases, doing so may be essential to ensure that all aspects of a problem are considered.
 However, don’t be argumentative or defensive.
 Speak to others how you would want to be spoken.
 It’s important to be able to disagree without being derogatory, condescending, or making a conversation personal.